Before someone joins our Christian Education ministry at church, we want to be sure that they are Jesus’ disciple in their private lives.

 C – Corporate worship

-You love the Lord your God with all your heart, soul, mind and strength and communicate that love in worship.
+You love the Lord your God with all your heart, soul, mind and strength and communicate that love in worship, whatever the location or method.

 I – Intimate family life